doctopus/NGS-Report-OCR-Parser/README.md

 The data/input folder when contains .pdf files these are parsed using [Camelot](https://camelot-py.readthedocs.io/en/master/).

-The output files are stored in data/output folder in as filename.json
+The output files are stored in data/output folder as filename.json